LazarGrbic11/jenkins-docker/README.md

 It contains the following

-- 'ansible' folder, which contains 2 playbooks to install docker and jenkins
+- `ansible` folder, which contains 2 playbooks to install docker and jenkins
-- 'docker' folder, which contains a docker-compose file with a Nginx image
+- `docker` folder, which contains a docker-compose file with a Nginx image
-- 'Jenkins' folder, which contains a XML file, since I was using a job to trigger the builds
+- `Jenkins` folder, which contains a XML file, since I was using a job to trigger the builds
-- 'Nginx' folder, which contains a nginx.conf
+- `Nginx` folder, which contains a nginx.conf
 - index.html, a page hosted by the Nginx

 ## Result